CaseyNguyen/CaseyNguyen/README.md

 Hey there!
 I'm Casey Nguyen, a Computer Science Major / Data Science and Mathematics Minor from Seattle University.
+I am currently an intern at [Lexion](https://www.lexion.ai/).

+Please feel free to check out my [resume](https://www.caseyjun.com/resume.html) or [LinkedIn](https://www.linkedin.com/in/casey-nguyen-1598631a4/) for hiring inquiries!

 <!---
 CaseyNguyen/CaseyNguyen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.